LTER-LIFE/FDFDT-Manual/04-Describe-data.Rmd

 ## Describe your data (Metadata) {#describe-data}

 Independent of whether you aim to publish your data, it is always important to properly describe and annotate the data.
 This type of description is called [metadata](#metadata) and provides information about your dataset that helps to find, understand, and reuse it.
-We can distinguish between administrative, descriptive and structural metadata:
+We can distinguish between administrative, descriptive and structural metadata [@Riley_2017]:

 - Administrative metadata includes information about the authors, usage (i.e., licence), and maintenance of the data